 What Ivy Wants

-I focus on the McFly poster because the other things on the walls aren’t interesting, it’s the poster she used to love in childhood that triggers the emotional response in Ivy, because the memories and feelings are what is interesting to the audience.
+I focus on the McFly poster because the other things on the walls aren’t interesting.
+It’s the poster she used to love that triggers the emotional response in Ivy.
+The memories and feelings are what is interesting to the audience.

-In Unholy Water by Jonathan McKinney, there is a moment when one of the main characters, Jack, is walking outside in October, and he is frustrated by the lack of chill in the air.
-He is impatient for the season to change, he wants change, he is frustrated by his place in the world, so rather than just describing what the weather is like, it’s described through the characters own perception of it and what it represents to him.
+In Unholy Water by Jonathan McKinney, there is a moment when one of the main characters, Jack, is walking outside in October.
+He is frustrated by the lack of chill in the air and impatient for the season to change.
+He wants change, he is frustrated by his place in the world.
+Rather than just describing what the weather is like, it’s described through the characters own perception of it and what it represents to him.

-Focusing on the character’s feelings is the key to writing good prose, but how much or little you actually write and how deeply you dive into those feelings and what they mean is really a matter of personal taste.
-If you find a readership that likes your personal style, whether it’s very descriptive or not, then they will happily go with you on that decision.
-For all the people who love Stephen King because of his long and complex plots and deep descriptions, there is an entire audience out there who hate his work for the exact same reasons his own audience love it.
+Focusing on the character’s feelings is the key to writing good prose.
+How much or little you actually write and how deeply you dive into those feelings and what they mean, is really a matter of personal taste.
+If you find a readership that likes your personal style, whether it’s very descriptive or not, then they will happily go with you.
+For all the people who love Stephen King because of his long and complex plots and deep descriptions, there is an entire audience out there who hate his work for the exact same reasons.

-Ultimately, as long as you write well, and offer your readers more than just a “he said she said” script style book, as long as you write to your own tastes and strengths, there’s no rule for how much or how little to include.
+Ultimately, as long as you write well there is no actual rule.
 Just focus on your character’s feelings and write something you would want to read.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!